redhat-developer/redhat-sso-quickstarts/fuse/README.md

 * Set up each client based on `Build and Deploy` section

-* Install the common set of Keycloak features and start the server
+* Install the common set of Red Hat SSO features and start the server
 ```
 mvn clean install -Pfuse-server
 ```